-Once you start to have the majority of your peripherals all set and ready, your next focus should be on your setup.
-You can find our useful guide here to create the most ergonomic and best set-up space you can.
-A key component of any set-up has to be the seat.
+A key component of any sim racing set-up has to be the seat.
 Because you’ll be sitting down for so long your body may experience fatigue if your posture is wrong or if the seat isn’t ergonomic.
 Moreover, having a poor seat will likely also detract from realism (no professional racer has a picnic chair in their car) and also from your performance (should your chair slide around or be unsuitable for the correct motions).

-It’s for this reason that, after much research, we’ve compiled a list of the best chairs for racing simulators in 2020.
-Mind you, this list will only be covering chairs, if you’re looking for the best complete racing rigs you can find our guide covering that by pressing on this link.
+It’s for this reason that, after much research, we’ve compiled a list of the best chairs for DIY racing simulators in 2020.
+Mind you, we also have a list of the best sim racing rigs and cockpits.

 The Top-Rated Seats for Racing Simulators

 |Top Pick||Sparco 00965NR Racing Seat|